 We provide a broad and balanced curriculum for all children and provide high quality teaching with high expectations set for all individuals.
 The Jersey Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
+For some pupils P-Levels are followed.
 Development Matters is used in the Foundation Stage.
 When planning, teachers set suitable learning challenges and respond to children’s diverse learning needs.

-Some children may have barriers to learning that mean they may have Special Educational Needs (SEN) and require specific action by the school.
+Some children may have barriers to learning that mean they may have Special Educational Needs (SEN) and require specific action by the school to access the curriculum.
 Children may have special educational needs either throughout or at any time during their school career.

 The broad areas of need are:

 - Sensory and /or physical needs

 Mrs Brady is our Special Educational Needs Co-ordinator (SENCO), and she is responsible for ensuring that children with SEN receive appropriate support.